zahraghh/multi_objective_optimization/README.md

 The outcome of scenarios generation and reduction is the selected representative days that are located in Scenario Generation\City\Representative days folder.
 The number of representative days is "Cluster numbers" in the  editable_values.csv plus two extreme days (Cluster numbers+2).
 Another outcome of this step is a JSON file in the main folder "UA_operation_num_scenarios", where num_scenarios is stated in editable_values.csv.

 ### Part 3: Optimization of District Energy System
 After scenarios are generated and reduced, the selected representative days are located in Scenario Generation\City\Representative days folder.
-Then, we perfrom the optimization on these selected representative days:
+Then, we perfrom the optimization on these selected representative days using **MILP solver**:
 ```
 import os
 import sys